Tenure track professors

 Pamela Slotte Associate Professor in Minority Studies 1.9.2016–31.8.2020 at the Faculty of Arts, Psychology, and Theology.

 Dr. Slotte holds a Doctorate in Theology.
-She is an Academy research fellow (Academy of Finland 2013-2018), working on a project called “Management of the Sacred: A Critical Inquiry”.
 She is vice-director of the Centre of Excellence in Law, Identity and the European Narratives (2018-2025), eurostorie.org.
-She is also an affiliated senior research fellow at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki, and she holds the title of Docent of research in law and religion (University of Helsinki), and of Docent of theological ethics with philosophy of religion (Åbo Akademi University).
-She is principle investigator in the HERA funded research project Protestant Legacies in Nordic Law: Uses of the Past in the Construction of the Secularity of Law (2016-2019), http://heranet.info/projects/hera-2016-uses-of-the-past/protestant-legacies-in-nordic-law-uses-of-the-past-in-the-construction-of-secularity-of-law/ .
+She is principle investigator in the HERA funded research project Protestant Legacies in Nordic Law: Uses of the Past in the Construction of the Secularity of Law (2016-2019).
+She is also an affiliated senior research fellow at the Erik Castrén Institute of International Law and Human Rights at the University of Helsinki.
+She holds the title of Docent of research in law and religion (University of Helsinki), and of Docent of theological ethics with philosophy of religion (Åbo Akademi University).
 Her research interests include issues of religious identity and belonging, national and international legal protection of religious minority positions, religious freedom, non-discrimination, and equality.
 She has published widely in the field of systematic theology, history of ideas, political theology, the field of law & religion as well as on the topic of human rights from a number of perspectives.

 Emmanuel Acquah Assistant Professor in Minority Studies 1.1.2018-31.12.2020 at the Faculty of Education and Welfare Studies.